Skip to content

 ll-sprint cli/sprint/run.py Yes — EventBus only (no FSMExecutor wiring for parallel branch) Yes — per-wave wire_transports() after extensions; teardown delegated to per-wave ParallelOrchestrator._cleanup()

 The transport layer fans events out additively: every event emitted on the EventBus is delivered to every registered observer and every registered transport.
-Built-in transports: JsonlTransport (durable file log; selected via events.transports: ["jsonl"]), UnixSocketTransport (real-time AF_UNIX streaming for local TUIs and dashboards; selected via events.transports: ["socket"], requires POSIX), OTelTransport (OpenTelemetry OTLP exporter; selected via events.transports: ["otel"], requires pip install 'little-loops[otel]'), and WebhookTransport (batched HTTP POST to a remote endpoint; selected via events.transports: ["webhook"], requires pip install 'little-loops[webhooks]').
+Built-in transports: JsonlTransport (durable file log; selected via events.transports: ["jsonl"]), UnixSocketTransport (real-time AF_UNIX streaming for local TUIs and dashboards; selected via events.transports: ["socket"], requires POSIX), OTelTransport (OpenTelemetry OTLP exporter; selected via events.transports: ["otel"], requires pip install 'little-loops[otel]'), WebhookTransport (batched HTTP POST to a remote endpoint; selected via events.transports: ["webhook"], requires pip install 'little-loops[webhooks]'), and SQLiteTransport (writes events to the per-project .ll/history.db unified session store; selected via events.transports: ["sqlite"], queryable via ll-session).
+Note: AutoManager.__init__() wires SQLiteTransport directly (not via the config-driven events.transports path), so ll-auto records issue lifecycle events without requiring "sqlite" in the project config.

 UnixSocketTransport — initial state seeding: When a new client connects to events.sock, the transport immediately sends state_change events for all currently running loops (read from .loops/.running/*.state.json) before the client enters the regular event stream.
 This means a dashboard or TUI that connects mid-run receives the current FSM state of every active loop without waiting for the next state transition.
 Clients that connect before any loop is running receive no seed events (the event stream is empty until a loop starts).